Kimberly heard a lot about Facebook lead ads cost and she was wondering if it will work for her business model.

 The secret to finding winning Facebook lead gen ads is to keep testing until you find the right combination of all the different ad elements.

-So, when your image is great, find the ad copy to go with it, the right audience and you’ll be off to the races in no time.
+So, when your image is great, find the ad copy to go with it, and the right audience and you’ll be off to the races in no time.